Central Europe: Languages

-Various languages are taught in Central Europe, with certain languages being more popular in different countries.

 Education performance

 Student performance has varied across Central Europe, according to the Programme for International Student Assessment.
 In the 2012 study, countries scored medium, below or over the average scores in three fields studied.

 Higher education

 Universities

 The first university established east of France and north of the Alps was in Prague in 1348 by Charles IV, Holy Roman Emperor.
 The Charles University was modeled upon the University of Paris and initially included the faculty of law, medicine, philosophy, and theology.

 Central European University

 In 1991, Ernest Gellner proposed the establishment of a truly Central European institution of higher learning in Prague (1991–1995).
-Eventually, the Central European University (CEU) project is taken on and financially supported by the Hungarian philanthropist George Soros, who had provided an endowment of US$880 million, making the university one of the wealthiest in Europe.
-For example, during the academic year 2013–14, the CEU had 1,381 students from 93 countries and 388 faculty members from 58 countries.
-Consequently, the CEU becomes one of the leading graduate-level, English-language universities in Europe promoting a distinctively Central European perspective whilst emphasizing academic rigor, applied research, and academic honesty and integrity.
-In 2019, the Central European University leadership announced their preparatory work on moving CEU to Vienna due to socio-political and cultural constraints in Hungary.
+Eventually, the Central European University (CEU) project was taken on and financially supported by the philanthropist George Soros, who had provided an endowment of US$880 million, making the university one of the wealthiest in Europe.
+Over its 30-year history CEU has become one of the most internationally diverse and recognisable universities in the world.
+For example, as of 2019, 1217 students were enrolled in the university, of which 962 were international students, making the student body the fourth most international in the world.
+CEU offers highly selective programs with a student to faculty ratio of 7:1.
+In 2021, the admission rate into its programs was 13%.
+CEU has thus become a leading global university in Europe promoting a distinctively Central European perspective while emphasizing academic rigor, applied research, and academic honesty and integrity.
+CEU is a founding member of CIVICCA, a group of prestigious European higher education institutions in the social sciences, humanities, business management and public policy, such as Sciences Po (France), The London School of Economics and Political Science (UK), Bocconi University (Italy) and the Stockholm School of Economics (Sweden).